MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 1. Your sample **must be part of a buildable project**.
 Where possible, the projects should build on all platforms supported by .NET Core.
 Exceptions to this are samples that demonstrate a platform specific feature or platform specific tool.

-2. Your sample should conform to the [corefx coding style](https://github.com/dotnet/corefx/blob/main/Documentation/coding-guidelines/coding-style.md) to maintain consistency.
+2. Your sample should conform to the [runtime coding style](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md) to maintain consistency.

    Additionally, we prefer the use of `static` methods rather than instance methods when demonstrating something that doesn't require instantiating a new object.